Professor Sue Jowett PhD, MSc, BSc

 Respiratory disease

-There are four current NIHR-funded trials underway in this area with two assessing interventions to manage acute exacerbations in COPD (Colour COPD, Predict & Prevent), one concerning smoking cessation with electronic cigarettes in COPD (ECal) and an acute care study looking at ambulatory oxygen for pulmonary fibrosis (Oxypuf).
-Also ongoing is Breathewell, an NIHR-funded Global Health programme of work of case finding and management of COPD in Brazil, China, Georgia and North Macedonia, and health economics is an integral component of the research in all four countries.
-Previous work includes the TARGET-COPD case finding trial containing a within-trial and beyond-trial economic evaluation.
+There are two NIHR-funded trials in this area with one assessing an intervention to manage acute exacerbations in COPD (Predict & Prevent), and one concerning smoking cessation with electronic cigarettes in COPD (ECal).
+Previous work includes Breathewell, an NIHR-funded Global Health programme of work of case finding and management of COPD in Brazil, China, Georgia and North Macedonia, and health economics is an integral component of the research in all four countries, and the TARGET-COPD case finding trial containing a within-trial and beyond-trial economic evaluation.
 The clinical trial has been published in Lancet Respiratory Medicine and the model-based analysis, the first of its kind, was published in Thorax.

-Bringing together her expertise in respiratory and cardiovascular disease, Sue is also a co-investigator on WM-Air, a cross-College collaboration with the College of Life and Environmental Sciences, which secured £5m in funding from the NERC Regional Impact from Science of the Environment (RISE) Programme.
-The West Midlands Air Quality Improvement Programme (WM-AIR) includes a health strand, and Sue is leading the development of a health economics-based toolkit for use by local public health decision makers.
-This web-based toolkit will provide local estimates of how effective air pollution mitigation strategies will be in terms of reduction in mortality and morbidity, quality of life and health care resource use and costs.
+Bringing together her expertise in respiratory and cardiovascular disease, Sue is a co-investigator on WM-Air, a cross-College collaboration with the College of Life and Environmental Sciences, which secured £5m in funding from the NERC Regional Impact from Science of the Environment (RISE) Programme.
+The West Midlands Air Quality Improvement Programme (WM-AIR) includes a health strand, and Sue has led the development of a health economics-based toolkit for use by local public health decision makers (AQ-LAT).
+This downloadable web-based toolkit provides local estimates of how effective air pollution mitigation strategies will be in terms of reduction in mortality and morbidity, quality of life and health care resource use and costs.
+Sue is also part of the WM-Net Zero project, funded by the Wellcome Trust.
+This builds on the AQ-LAT modelling and will explore the health impacts of Net Zero polices.
+She is also a co-investigator on two new Net Zero studies, looking at decarbonisation in General Practice (GPNET-0, Warwick University) and the GreenSurg Programme, a £2.5m NIHR Programme Grant looking at interventions to reduce the carbon footprint of surgery.

 Other activities